-The BCUC directed BC Hydro to establish a Load Variance Regulatory Account and to move all balances related to load variances from the Non-Heritage Deferral Account (NHDA) to the new account.
+In its decision to the Fiscal 2020 to Fiscal 2021 Revenue Requirement Application, the BCUC directed BC Hydro to establish a Load Variance Regulatory Account and to move all balances related to load variances from the Non-Heritage Deferral Account (NHDA) to the new account.
 This account is intended to capture the variance between planned and actual domestic customer load (i.e., customer demand), be categorized as one of BC Hydro's cost of energy variance accounts and have the same mechanisms for interest charges and recovery applied to it that are applicable to the NHDA.
-BC Hydro requested a return to the DARR table mechanism in the Fiscal 2022 Revenue Requirements Application for periods after fiscal 2021.
+The BCUC approved the recovery of the balance through the DARR table mechanism for fiscal 2022 and BC Hydro requested continued application of the DARR table mechanism in the Fiscal 2023 to Fiscal 2025 Revenue Requirements Application for periods after fiscal 2022.